Conagra Brands Foundation

 Through our community impact grant program, the Conagra Brands Foundation continues to build upon our rich heritage of investing in the communities where Conagra Brands operates.
 We partner with respected community-based nonprofits that provide highly effective programs to transform people’s lives.

-Through the Community Impact grant process, the Conagra Brands Foundation invites U.S. based nonprofit organizations to submit one online letter of intent (LOI) annually between November 1 and April 30.
+Through the Community Impact grant process, the Conagra Brands Foundation invites U.S. based nonprofit organizations to submit one online letter of intent (LOI) annually.
 The LOI must strategically align with our core areas of focus which include: food access, nutrition education, cooking skills, healthy and active lifestyles and select urban agricultural programs that have a clear community focus and provide entrepreneurial skills to help individuals participate in the farm-to-fork economy.
 Preference is given to highly effective nonprofits with high-impact projects that occur in and near the communities where our employees live and work.

 Please click the following link to access the online system to register and apply for a community grant: www.cybergrants.com/conagra/welcomepage.